BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 - Integrate **SQLDelight** for DB functionality (*TODO*)

 ## Details
+Probably this [guide](https://kotlinlang.org/docs/multiplatform-mobile-ktor-sqldelight.html#make-the-business-logic-cross-platform) should be the most complete guide I have seen.
+Keep an eye on it because it will be updated as it from official Kotlin documentation.

 ### How to start
 This [article](https://proandroiddev.com/kmm-quickstart-guide-7598527a2ab9) is amazing about how to start a new KMM project.